 Past engagement projects have worked with community partners in Boone Forks, Webster City, Keokuk, Washington, Dubuque, and Sioux City, Iowa, with projects focused on rebranding and strategic planning related to marketing.

-"I always look for a project that has sustainability components," Stover said.
+"I always look for a project with sustainability components," Stover said.
 "That is a huge part of educating students and our way of giving back to the local community."

-After a previous project in Maquoketa, students who were planning on presenting to their direct client also presented to the city council.
+After a previous project in Maquoketa, students also presented to the city council.

 "It was a fantastic experience for the students," Stover said.
 "During the city council meeting, council members, the mayor, and community members were so impressed by the recommendations that the team put forth that they immediately voted to go ahead and start implementing them."

-Other students who took community-engaged courses with the Undergraduate Marketing Institute benefited in interesting ways.
+Other students who took community-engaged courses with the Undergraduate Marketing Institute benefited in exciting ways.

 One student, who had worked on a sustainability project, decided several years after graduation that the traditional marketing route was not for them and went back to law school.
-They combined their marketing and marketing institute experience to craft a new career path that connects them both.
+They combined their marketing and marketing institute experience to craft a new career path connecting them.

 "She wasn't just a lawyer," Stover said.
 "She focused on environmental law and what she could do for the environment.
 As the student put it, 'I'm all for companies making a profit, but it has to be done correctly and very thoughtfully to make sure we are not jeopardizing the natural resources.'"